equinor/gordo/README.md

 #### Run tests
 List of commands to run tests can be found [here](/setup.cfg).
-It's faster to run tests in parallel:
+Running of tests takes some time, so it's faster to run tests in parallel:
 ```shell script
 # example
 pytest tests/gordo/client/test_client.py --ignore benchmarks --cov-report= --no-cov -n auto -m 'not dockertest'